 They will integrate with your Etsy store.
 What does that mean?

-Integration means I create a product online, post the product in an online store and when someone orders, Printify handle everything.
+Integration means I create a product online, post the product in an online store and when someone orders, Printful handle everything.
 The production, the packaging, the invoicing, the delivery.
+The downside to this is that Printful get all the customer details, contacts and emails.

 My Etsy store looks okay.
 However, Etsy want to charge a fee to list a product, a fee to renew the listing, a transaction fee of 5% of product price.
 A shipping transaction fee, and a credit card transaction fee charge.
 Whoa, does anyone make much money after all those fees.

 My shop looked distinctly uncomfortable.
-Even If I had 2000 followers on instagram, could I persuade 1/3 of them to buy a t shirt and make this profitable…..No.. what about convincing my YouTube followers to buy one of my T shirts…This is a lot of work for not much return.
-Press pause button and suspend my account for the time being.
+Even If I had 2000 followers on instagram, could I persuade 1/3 of them to buy a t shirt and make this profitable…..No.. what about convincing my YouTube followers to buy one of my T shirts…This is a lot of work for not much return…put on pause button.

 Red Bubble, Zazzle and Teespring.
 What’s different?

 Red Bubble is a global Australian company, set up in 2006 and Zazzle is a American based global company set up in 2005.
-Red Bubble allows you to put your designs on T-shirts, shower curtains, posters, stationery, baby clothes.
+Red Bubble allow you to put your designs on t shirts, shower curtains, posters, stationery, baby clothes.
 I get to mark up a commission of my choosing on anything I design but I don’t need a shop.

 I simply use their shop.